AdaCore/training_material/courses/fundamentals_of_ada/894_ada_containers/02-container_types.rst

     - Containers matching Key -> Element
     - Not a one-to-one relationship

-        + Can have several keys for a single element
+        + Can have several keys for a single component

 * Set